storybookjs/ember/docs/builders/builder-api.md

 ### Generate a static build

-One of Storybook's core features it's the ability to generate a static build that can be [published](../sharing/publish-storybook.md) into any hosting service.
+One of Storybook's core features it's the ability to generate a static build that can be [published](../sharing/publish-storybook.md) to a web hosting service.
 The builder must also be able to provide a similar mechanism.
 For example:

 <!-- prettier-ignore-start -->